Naategh/Funny-Scripts/README.md

 I'll try to make this project more useful so feel free to share your ideas or report bugs, I'll look at that soon.

+## License
+This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE) file for details.
+Also, some files created by other programmers that you can find original authors as a comment in the file.

 ## Contact
 - Email: manamtabeshekan@gmail.com
 - Telegram: @Naategh